 Personnel costs for a secretary are included in the budget.
 The secretary assists motor carriers with USDOT number issues, MCS-150 issues, and provides NEP administrative support functions.
 The secretary will track her time spent on MCSAP eligible activities through payroll activity reports.
 Salary costs for the secretary will be multiplied by the actual time spent on MCSAP activities as documented on payroll activity reports.
-Based on historical data, the secretary is projected to spend approximately 20% of her time on MCSAP activities.
+Based on historical data, the secretary is projected to spend approximately 15% of her time on MCSAP activities.

-The Salary amount for each position classification includes the employees' base salary, a 3% cumulative raise and an annual longevity payment where eligible.
+The Salary amount for each position classification includes the employees' base salary, a 5% cumulative raise and an annual longevity payment where eligible.
 Salary amounts are established by position classification by the state of Michigan Civil Service Commission.
 Longevity is paid in amounts established by the state of Michigan Civil Service Commission rules.

 Overtime includes incidental overtime and scheduled overtime for motor carrier officers.
 The amount of incidental overtime is projected based on historical data.
 Scheduled overtime is based upon 1,500 overtime hours for motor carrier officers to perform border enforcement inspections at one of Michigan's five international border crossings located in Districts 2, 3 & 8.
 An additional 3,500 MCSAP overtime hours to perform NAS Level 1 inspections.
-The MCSAP overtime will be allocated to Districts 1, 5, 6 & 7.
+The MCSAP overtime will be allocated to all Districts.
 The 3,500 hours of overtime will be dedicated to completing level 1 inspections.
-Inspections will be completed at rest areas (check lanes) and general places of safety.
-The focus of the operation will be on rural highways with lower levels of CMV traffic to identify at risk vehicles/carriers that may not typically travel through our weigh stations.
-The goal is to identify unsafe vehicles and reduce the number of CMV vehicles involved in fatal crashes.
+Inspections will be completed at rest areas (check lanes), weighstations, and general places of safety.
+The focus of the rural operations will be on rural highways with lower levels of CMV traffic to identify at risk vehicles/carriers that may not typically travel through our weigh stations.
+MCSAP Crash Reduction Reduction overtime, 3,200 hours.
+MCSAP Crash Reduction overtime will be utilized in areas considered to be high crash corridors by the district commanders utilizing the MI-CAT system and local analysis.
+The focus will be on commercial motor vehicle (CMV)s as defined in 390.5 and commercial vehicles (CVs) as defined in 257.7.
+Scheduled overtime will be worked in blocks of not less than 2 hours and not more than 10.
+The goal is to identify unsafe vehicles and reduce the number of CMVs involved in fatal crashes.
 This activity will be completed outside of the normal work periods of our officers.